-As of September 1, 2016, the SFPUC had \$236 million principal amount of Commercial Paper Notes outstanding.
-The Commercial Paper Notes currently outstanding are expected to be refunded by the 2016 Series C Bonds.
+As of September 1, 2016, the SFPUC had \$236 million principal amount of Commercial Paper Notes outstanding, all of which will be refunded by the 2016 Series C Bonds.

 State and Federal Loans

 The Water Enterprise has no outstanding loan obligations payable to the United States of America or the State from Revenues.
 The SFPUC expects, however, to enter into an Installment Sale Agreement and Grant (the "CWSRF Agreement") with the State Water Resources Control Board ("SWRCB") in November 2016 to finance a portion of the cost of the SFPUC's San Francisco Westside Recycled Water Project (the "Westside Recycled Water Project"), a recycled water project expected to satisfy the drought mitigation financing criteria and Proposition 1 grant guidelines of the SWRCB's Water Recycling Funding Program.
 See "CAPITAL IMPROVEMENT PROGRAM - Non-WSIP."
 The CWSRF Agreement will be entered into pursuant to the SWRCB's Clean Water State Revolving Fund Loan Program.